9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 Here are the real estate business models we will cover in this article…

-The good news is… there’s a real estate business model that will work with any budget.
+The good news is… there’s a real estate business model that works with any budget.
 So long as you have the discipline to get started and keep going, you can win at real estate.

 The Main Challenge of These Real Estate Business Models

-While the business models below present a ton of opportunity for entrepreneurs — indeed, at Carrot, we’ve seen many agents and investors build thriving businesses in just about every market — they’re not free of challenges.
+While the business models below present a ton of opportunity for entrepreneurs — we’ve seen many agents and investors build thriving businesses in just about every market — they’re not free of challenges.

-These challenges include hiring the right people, being mathematical in approaching every transaction, and building trust with buyers and sellers.
+These challenges include hiring the right people, mathematically approaching every transaction, and building trust with buyers and sellers.

 But one challenge stands above all the rest: consistently generating leads.